Ardeh, Lebanon: Religious aspect

 Ardeh is considered to have a very religious community, like every Lebanese countryside.
 This parish follows the western Christian calendar and it is under the sovereignty of the Maronite Archdiocese of Tripoli.
-Currently, the head of the parish is the auxiliary bishop Monseigneur Boutrous Jabbour.
+Up until 2023, the head of the parish was the auxiliary bishop Monseigneur Boutrous Jabbour, who died in 2023.
 In his time, the church of Mary has been built and the church of Saint George has been refurbished.
 In 2018, Monseigneur Jabbour celebrated his 60th year as a priest, which he spent all of them in the parish of Ardeh.

 Ardeh celebrates the following religious days: